varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 * `1` Configuration / parameter error
 * `2` Some other error which could be system-dependend and/or transient

-In addition to these, when coredumps are disabled, `varnishd` will exit with status code `4` in a panic situation.
+In addition to these, the `varnishd` child process will exit with status code `4`

+* in a panic situation when coredumps are disabled and
+* in panic-like situations when triggering an actual panic is not possible.

+The `varnishd` master process may also OR its exit code

+* with `0x20` when the `varnishd` child process died,
-The `varnishd` master process may also OR its exit code with `0x40` when the `varnishd` child process was terminated by a signal and with `0x80` when a core was dumped.
+* with `0x40` when the `varnishd` child process was terminated by a signal and
+* with `0x80` when a core was dumped.

 SEE ALSO
 ========